csdms/bmi-example-fortran/README.md

 Note that quotes and an absolute path are needed.
 When using a conda environment, use `"%CONDA_PREFIX%\Library"`.

-Then, to build and install:
+Then, to install:

-	cmake --build . --target install --config Release

-From the build directory,
+	cmake --install _build

-run unit tests and examples of using the sample implementation with
+Run unit tests and examples of using the sample implementation with

-    ctest
+    ctest --test-dir _build

 ### Fortran Package Manager (fpm)